Estimation of the Number of Spikes, Possibly Equal, in the High-Dimensional Case: Introduction

+Notice that Model \eqref{model} is called a {\em strict factor model} in \cite{Anderson}.
+It should not be confused with those factor model widely used in econometric and finance which have generally a more complex structure.
+For instance, the term {\em strict factor model} is used in these fields to refer to a noise with a general diagonal covariance, while in the so-called approximate factor model or the dynamic factor model (see e.g. \cite{Chamberlain} and \cite{Forni}), the noise is cross-sectionally correlated unlike the white noise structure assumed in \eqref{model}, and the {\em factors} $f(t)$ could be a time-series unlike the i.i.d. structure assumed in \eqref{model}.
+In sum, these factor models have a much more complex structure than the spiked population model \eqref{model} considered in this paper.

-A fundamental problem here is the determination of the number of factors.
+A fundamental inference problem in Model~\eqref{model} is the determination of the number of spikes $q_0$.
 Many methods have been developed, mostly based on information theoretic criteria, such as the minimum description length (MDL) estimator, Bayesian model selection or Bayesian Information Criteria (BIC) estimators, see \cite{Wax} for a review.
 Nevertheless, these methods are based on asymptotic expansions for large sample size and may not perform well when the dimension of the data $p$ is large compared to the sample size $n$.
 To our knowledge, this problem in the context of high-dimension appears for the first time in \cite{Combettes}.
-Recent advances have been made using the random matrix theory by \cite{Harding} or Onatski \cite{Onatski} in economics, and Kritchman \& Nadler in chemometrics literature \cite{Nadler1}.
+Recent advances have been made using the random matrix theory by \cite{Harding} or Onatski \cite{Onatski} in economics, and Kritchman \& Nadler \cite{Nadler1} in chemometric literature.

 Several studies have also appeared in the area of signal processing from high-dimensional data.
-Everson \& Roberts \cite{Everson} proposed a method using both RMT and bayesian inference, while Ulfarsson \& Solo combined RMT and Stein's unbiased risk estimator (SURE) in \cite{Solo}.
-In \cite{Nadakuditi} and \cite{Nadler3}, the authors improved estimators based on information theoretic criteria and in \cite{Nadler2}, Kritchman \& Nadler constructed an estimator based on the distribution of the largest eigenvalue (hereafter refereed as the KN estimator).
+Everson \& Roberts \cite{Everson} proposed a method using both random matrix theory (RMT) and Bayesian inference, while Ulfarsson \& Solo combined RMT and Stein's unbiased risk estimator (SURE) in \cite{Solo}.
+In \cite{Nadakuditi} and \cite{Nadler3}, the authors proposed some estimators using information theoretic criteria.
+Finally in \cite{Nadler2}, Kritchman \& Nadler constructed an estimator based on the distribution of the largest eigenvalue (hereafter refereed as the KN estimator).
 In \cite{Passemier}, we have also introduced a new method based on recent results of \cite{Bai-Yao} and \cite{Paul} in random matrix theory.
-It is worth mentioning that for high-dimensional time series, an empirical method for the estimation of factor number has been recently proposed in \cite{Qyao1} and \cite{Qyao2}.
+It is worth mentioning that for high-dimensional time series, an empirical method for the estimation of the spike number has been recently proposed in \cite{Qyao1} and \cite{Qyao2}.